ArcaneEngineer/ECS-tutorials/part2.md

 }
 ```

 We see the same old loop over all entities (component indices), but the logic _inside_ the loop has changed completely.
-The magic here is that `updateTransform()` is no longer entity-type specific. _It is applicable to any kind of entity_ (since all entities need at least a transform, in a typical ECS).
+The magic here is that `updateTransform()` is no longer entity-type specific. _It is applicable to any kind of entity_ (all entities need at least a `transform` in a typical ECS).

 Looking at the first `if` block, we check the `isActive` status of various component arrays, `transforms` and `motions`, to see whether we can, in fact, move our current entity `e`.